-- Connection: A connection is a link between Gainsight and Salesforce org.
+- Connection: A connection is a link between Gainsight NXT and Salesforce org.

-- Authorization: The process of allowing Gainsight to access your Salesforce org.
+- Authorization: The process of allowing Gainsight NXT to access your Salesforce org.

-- Open Authorization (OAuth): The authorisation protocol used to authorize Gainsight to access a Salesforce org.
+- Open Authorization (OAuth): The authorization protocol used to authorize Gainsight NXT to access a Salesforce org.

 - Production org: A Salesforce org which holds your real time data on which the Organization is working.